zsimic/roaming/README.md

 You can refer to specific files or to entire sections indifferently.

-If you define such a `default.cfg` file, you can then simply run `./setup` (to check what would be done) and `./setup -c` on each machine, without having to remember each time which settings to specify...
+If you define such a `default.cfg` file, you can then simply run `./setup` (to check what would be done) and `./setup -c` (to effectively apply) on each machine, without having to remember each time which settings to specify...